alphagov/government-service-design-manual/service-manual/making-software/open-source.md

 Coding in the open lowers the barriers to collaboration with others inside and outside of your organisation, increasing the speed of new developers being productive on a project.
 Modern developers are usually more familiar with open source tools and ways of working than with proprietary products.

-Freedom at the point of use means open source software may be downloaded and assessed by developers without payment, prior agreement, a need to sign non-disclosure documentation, needing to waiver rights, or enter into aporia agreements on behalf of themselves or their organisation.
+Freedom at the point of use means open source software may be downloaded and assessed by developers without payment, prior agreement, a need to sign non-disclosure documentation, needing to waive rights, or enter into aporia agreements on behalf of themselves or their organisation.

 ### Avoid vendor lock-in